Azure-Samples/cosmos-db-design-patterns/schema-versioning/README.md

 dotnet run
 ```

 Navigate to the URL displayed in the output.
-In the example below, the URL is shown as part of the `info` output, following the "Now listening on:" text.
+In the example below, the URL is shown as part of the `info` output, following the "Now listening on: " text.

 ![Screenshot of the 'dotnet run' output.
 The URL to navigate to is highlighted.
 In the screenshot, the URL is 'http://localhost:5279'.](./images/local-site-url.png)